Seeking winter semester housing? Please review the information here

-After U-M receives or waives your enrollment deposit, we will send you an email with a link to the University Housing application.
-Usually it will come within three weeks.
-If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 3rd), contact us through the HELP link.
+After U-M receives your enrollment deposit, we will send you an email with a link to the Michigan Housing application.
+We will begin sending you links to matriculated students in mid April.
+If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 11th), email us at email@example.com.
 Make sure you include your U-M ID number.

 JUNE THROUGH AUGUST

-In June we begin our rolling process of assigning rooms.
-Room assignment emails come out in waves through mid-August and are random.
-The day you receive your assignment has no bearing on where you will live.
+A message will be sent to your University email account when your contract is ready for review.
+The day you receive your contract has no bearing on where you will live.
 (In other words, there are a variety of room types and locations available all the way through our assignment process.)
-Please submit your contract within three days of receiving it.
+Please submit your contract within three business days of receiving it.

 Submitting an application is not a contractual agreement.
 You are legally bound to a room only when you sign your contract.

-When assigning rooms, we do not consider academic unit, employment location, family alumni status or any other factors that are not included on the application.
+- When assigning rooms, we do not consider academic unit, employment location, family alumni status or any other factors that are not included in the application

 If you are 17 years old by the time your contract starts, you will be placed with a first-year student.